 IMPORTANT: When using a pathfinder to crop a specific design, sometimes it will leave an invisible outline.
-To identify this, simply ungroup the cropped design, locate it in the layer and delete it.
+To identify this, simply ungroup the cropped design, locate the outline in the layer and delete it.
 An invisible outline can affect the pattern if not removed and will lead to errors when uploading it back into the BRIKL system.

-IMPORTANT: Using pathfinder will automatically group the objects.
+IMPORTANT: Using a pathfinder will automatically group the objects.
 We need to avoid this.
 Therefore after using pathfinder, make sure to ungroup the objects and use the compound path method.

-To convert objects into an image :
+To convert objects to an image in Illustrator: